fuzz/remote/README.markdown

 * Do managers (at least some of them) usually work from home?
-Having managers who primarily work at home is a good indicator that the remote work environment will be inclusive and effictive communication between leadership and remote workers is happening.
+Having managers who primarily work at home is a good indicator that the remote work environment will be inclusive and that effective communication between leadership and remote workers is transpiring.

 * Are managers required to work near a physical office?
 This is a good indicator of the level of company commitment to a remote work environment as